The First Step to Safe Deprescribing: Understanding the Full Story

-Welcome to the inaugural issue of Deprescribing Digest, your guide to resources for navigating life while on psychiatric drugs and how to be safe when you decide to stop.
+Hi everyone—Tonia here!
+Welcome to the inaugural issue of Deprescribing Digest.
+This is your guide to resources for navigating life while on psychiatric drugs and how to be safe when you decide to stop.

-This edition celebrates those clinicians, psychologists, and advocates who are researching, supporting, and reporting on the demonstrated harms of overreliance on psychotropic drugs, advocating for safer alternatives, and empowering us to reclaim our emotional narratives.
+This edition celebrates clinicians, psychologists, and advocates who research, support, and report on the harms of overreliance on psychotropic drugs.
+They advocate for safer alternatives and empower us to reclaim our emotional narratives.

-From critiquing biased research to building peer-support networks, these trailblazers are proving that real change comes from questioning the status quo.
-Let's amplify their work and inspire our community to keep pushing back.
+From critiquing biased research to building peer-support networks, these trailblazers show that real change comes from questioning the status quo.
+Let's amplify their work and inspire our community to keep pushing back!

 Featured Rebels: Clinicians Leading the Charge

-Meet the psychiatrists and psychologists who are directly confronting the APA's biomedical model and Pharma's profit-driven influence.
-Their critiques highlight how psychotropics often cause more harm than healing, including dependency, brain changes, and misdiagnosed withdrawal, while ignoring social and environmental roots of distress.
+Meet the psychiatrists and psychologists who confront the APA's biomedical model and Pharma's profit-driven influence.
+Their critiques highlight how psychotropics often cause more harm than healing.
+They point out issues like dependency, brain changes, and misdiagnosed withdrawal while ignoring the social and environmental roots of distress.

 Here's a spotlight on their groundbreaking efforts: